BCarnaval/dvmc-impurity-solver/samples/dVMC_CPT/README.md

 ```

 #### Post processing

-The expected and relevant output of this sample is the Fermi surface of the system.
-To
-access it, open the file `fermi_surface.pdf`.

 To clean the directory from generated files that would be overwritten by the program,
 use the `dvmc` command line interface